kavirana2002/E-commerce-Sales-Trend-Analysis-using-Python-libraries/README.md

 ├── data/
 │   └── ecommerce_sales.csv         # Dataset used in the project
 ├── outputs/
-│   ├── screenshot.png                 # preview of outputs
+│   ├── python -screenshots                 # preview of outputs
 ```

 ---